Price Per Square Foot

 Negotiating Using Price Per Square Foot

 Before you end up paying the sticker price for a property, consider negotiating.
 This is a powerful tool that saves home buyers thousands of dollars on a home purchase.
 In 2020, over half of home purchases were completed at a price below the asking price.
-Using the property’s price per square foot is an extremely effective way to help negotiations.
+Using the property’s price per square foot is an extremely effective way to help house offer negotiation .
 There aren’t any clearly defined rules for negotiating with price per square foot, but you can follow a broad structure.

 Take any listings in the surrounding area that you can find and gather all their prices per square foot.
 You can then calculate the average or median and compare it to the price per square foot of the property you’re considering purchasing.
 If the average/median price per square foot is lower, you can get the seller to either lower the price or if you’re lucky, match it.
 If the median price is higher than your current offer, you may already have a good deal on your hands.
 If possible, you should try using comparable homes to strengthen your case because even within the same neighborhood, homes can greatly differ.